fbpx

 ii.
 Losing Contracts

-If maintaining SLAs to the standards expected becomes increasingly difficult, you may be faced with a bigger problem than a fine.
-Repeatedly failing to deliver the expected level of service can be an indication to your customer that your business simply isn’t up to scratch.
+If maintaining SLAs to the expected standards becomes increasingly complex, you may face a bigger problem than a fine.
+Repeatedly failing to deliver the desired level of service can indicate to your customer that your business isn’t up to scratch.

-They may become frustrated if they’re constantly seeing that engineers are late, that jobs take too long to be confirmed, or cause them downtime that affects their own business in a negative way.
+They may become frustrated if they constantly see that engineers are late, that jobs take too long to be confirmed or cause them downtime that negatively affects their business.

-If you consider the cumulative impact of successive fines with a resulting loss of a contract, it can become a massive problem for your company to deal with, and be difficult to pull yourself back from, as well as damaging your reputation…
+If you consider the cumulative impact of successive fines with a resulting loss of a contract, it can become a massive problem for your company to deal with and be challenging to pull yourself back from, as well as damaging your reputation…

 iii.
 Negative Press

-The best way to avoid negative reviews or damaged relationships is, of course, to deliver a good service and keep the customer happy.
-That said, bad reviews are still bound to happen from time to time, but if you’re not completing work to the standard that is expected (and, indeed, that you’re contracted to), then it can be damaging.
+The best way to avoid negative reviews or damaged relationships is to deliver good service and keep the customer happy.
+That said, bad reviews are still bound to happen occasionally, but if you’re not completing work to the expected standard (and, indeed, that you’re contracted to), it can be damaging.

-This can work against you when it comes to tendering for new contracts, and, in even more dangerous scenarios, could even make other customers question think about leaving to join a competitor, too.
+This can work against you when it comes to tendering for new contracts and, in even more dangerous scenarios, could even make other customers question thinking about leaving to join a competitor, too.
 It can be a dangerously slippery slope…

 Now, let’s take a look at the solutions.
 We can’t promise that automation of your SLAs will keep breaches down to 0.
 While that would certainly be ideal, it’s highly unlikely.
-After all, mistakes happen, emergencies can be difficult to handle, and some things will simply be beyond your ability to control.
+After all, mistakes happen, emergencies can be challenging to handle, and some things will be beyond your control.

-However, it’s important to recognise that automation will enable you to get a better grip over the bits and pieces you can control.
-In particular, it will enable you to more easily keep track of time, as well as how you are able to respond to your customers and staff; that’s where automation is particularly helpful.
+However, it’s essential to recognise that automation will give you a better grip on the bits and pieces you can control.
+In particular, it will enable you to keep track of time more efficiently and how you can respond to your customers and staff; that’s where automation is particularly helpful.

 In most cases, automating communication is really about (perhaps somewhat ironically) taking you out of the equation: eliminating the need for you to be involved at all.

-At the very least, it lets you rely on software to take care of a mundane (but important) task, so you and your staff can focus on the more important tasks to hand (like actually speaking to a customer).
+At the very least, it lets you rely on software to take care of a mundane (but necessary) task, so you and your staff can focus on the more critical tasks to hand (like actually speaking to a customer).

-Ultimately, automation will save you time on the administration side of things, such as sending notifications, updates, and confirmations; it also sets a standard to messages, ensuring consistency and clarity, amongst other things.
+Ultimately, automation will save you time on the administration side of things, such as sending notifications, updates, and confirmations; it also sets a standard for messages, ensuring consistency and clarity, amongst other things.

 When it comes to SLAs, these points are of particular note: